Home » Writing A Book » Author Tips » 12 Key Book Writing Tips For First Time Authors

 There may be comfort in knowing you're in the company of literary greats, but how do you overcome this common obstacle and get your writing mojo back on track?

 Start by taking a break from your work.
-Go for a walk, watch a movie or chat with a friend – you may find that inspiration floods in from elsewhere.
-Once you've cleared your head, try these block-clearing tips for new writers:
+Go for a walk, watch a movie, or chat with a friend – you may find that inspiration floods in from elsewhere.

 Break the rules